homiedopie/beberlei.de/drafts/monolithic_repositories_with_php_and_composer.rst

 Workflow at Facebook, Google, Twitter
 -------------------------------------

-The move towards smaller repositories is called to question by three extremely productive organizations at incredible scale speaking about their use of monolithic repositories.
+The move towards smaller repositories is called into question by three extremely productive organizations at incredible scale speaking about their use of monolithic repositories.